 Flora and Fauna:

 Who dares to go to Nosy Hara can expect one of the last true paradises of Madagascar.
-The island captivates not only with a dreamlike bay with a sandy beach at the turquoise-blue sea, but also with unique rock formations, the Tsingys.
-From the highest point of the island there is a fantastic view over the sea and the steep cliffs surrounding the island.
+The island captivates not only with a dreamlike bay with a sandy beach at the turquoise-blue sea but also with unique rock formations, the Tsingys.
+From the highest point of the island, there is a fantastic view of the sea and the steep cliffs surrounding the island.
 For centuries undisturbed by people, Nosy Hara offers a completely unique, untouched nature.
 Even baobabs stand on this unique island.

 More than 30 bird species, almost 20 reptile species, and even some amphibians (including the frog Mantella viridis) populate Nosy Hara.
 The small island is famous worldwide for the presence of the world’s smallest reptile, Brookesia micra.
 The tiny leaf chameleon only occurs here and fits comfortably on the top of a match.
 But also other fascinating animals can be found here: The gecko Paroedura fasciata, just described in 2018, panther chameleons (Furcifer pardalis), Blaesodactylus boivini and fish-scale geckos (Geckolepis ssp.)climb trees and rocks, Madagascar sea eagles (Haliaeetus vociferoides) search for prey from the blue sky.
 The northern Madagascar boa (Acrantophis madagascariensis) sometimes even reaches the campground.
 In 2015, fat-tailed lemurs were discovered in the dry forest of the island, which nobody could assign to an already existing species.
 Presumably these inhabitants of Nosy Hara are also undescribed animals – and there are many more of them!